Why are we here?

 Natural disaster | Refugees | Endemic/Epidemic disease | Healthcare exclusion

-Access to healthcare remains a challenge in Pakistan, especially for people in isolated rural communities, urban slums, and areas affected by conflict.
+Doctors Without Borders (MSF) continues to fill gaps in healthcare, particularly in isolated rural communities, urban slums and areas affected by conflict.

 Mother and child health in Balochistan